pytsx/Youtube-audio-downloader/readme.md

 This is a simple Python project for downloading videos from YouTube and converting audio files to MP3 format.

-Installation

-Clone the repository to your local machine.

-Install the required dependencies by running pip install -r requirements.txt in your terminal.

 Usage

 Run the main.py file.